-Also included is a selection of disc brake, rim brake, tubular, clincher and tubeless models.
-If you need some help with the wheel lingo then do check out our best wheelset buyer’s guide which will cover anything and everything there is to know.
+Included is a selection of disc brake, rim brake, clincher and tubeless models.
+If you need some help with deciding which is best for you then do check out our best wheelset buyer’s guide, which will cover anything and everything there is to know.

 There are thousands of deals across the major retailers, so we’re here to help you out, making the best deals easier to get.

 Where we can, we’ll always link to a review of the product but rest assured, if we’ve included a deal it’s because Cycling Weekly’s tech team recognise the brand and trust the products they produce.
 You’ll notice that all the deals include a ‘buy now’ link.
 By clicking on this link we may receive a small amount of money from the retailer when you buy a product.
 This does not affect the amount you pay.